 Socially driven arts and cultural organisations across the UK are invited to apply for secured and unsecured loans between £150,000 and £1 million, with a maximum repayment period until May 2030.

 Alongside the bespoke investment, investees can also benefit from additional support around better measuring and articulating their social impact.
 By focusing on both artistic and social outcomes, we want to promote the wider positive impact art has on society and support more organisations to benefit individuals and communities through their work.

 Find out more and apply on the Arts & Culture Finance website.

-The UK’s arts, cultural and heritage institutions are a global success story.
-These sectors provide creative opportunities, jobs and valuable income for our communities; they also have the power to transform people’s lives, engage marginalised individuals and drive social change.
+The UK’s arts, cultural and heritage institutions provide creative opportunities, jobs and valuable income for our communities; they also have the power to transform people’s lives, engage marginalised individuals and drive social change.